taherali101/QuizWiz/readme.md

 Taher Ali

+### Limitations

+- **In-Memory Storage:** QuizWiz currently stores data in memory.
+This means that any data (quizzes, results, etc.) will be lost when the server is restarted or shut down.
+For persistent storage, consider integrating a database.

 ### Acknowledgements

 - This project uses several open-source libraries and tools that have been instrumental in its development.